-After 22 seasons of Tinkergarten, we’ve logged tens of thousands of hours of lessons designed around kids playing in mud.
-In each hour, kids and their adults have learned together in the mud, and our team also learned a whole lot about how different children approach mud and how to support each one in getting all of the benefits of mud play.
+Tinkergarten leaders have logged tens of thousands of lessons designed around kids playing in mud.
+Each time, kids and their adults have learned together in the mud, and our team has also learned a whole lot about how different children approach mud play.

 In class, Tinkergarten Leader Emma Gardner saw her daughter’s mud mindset transform.